Convert Kpa To Mmhg

 1. Identify the Pressure in kPa:

 Start with the pressure value you want to convert, ensuring it's expressed in kilopascals.
-For example, let's say we have a pressure of 25 kPa.
+Here's one way to look at it: let's say we have a pressure of 25 kPa.

 2. Apply the Conversion Factor: